 - Rockets claim Ray Spalding from Hawks (October 10) (story)

 - A 2018 second-round pick, Spalding joined his fourth team in the span of 16 months when he was claimed off waivers by the Rockets less than two months before the season began.
 Because Spalding was on a non-guaranteed, minimum-salary contract, it was a simple process for Houston to bring him in and consider him for a regular season roster spot.
+He was waived before the regular season though.

 - Cavaliers claim Tyler Cook from Nuggets (October 18) (story)